Week 4: Repositories and Version Control#

 For other settings, you can leave the default values (or choose other options if you like).

-This team member should invite ALL team members AND your legend to the repository.
+This team member should invite ALL team members to the repository.
 From the top menu, select Settings, then from the left select Collaborators and teams, and under Manage access you can Add people.

 Clone your repository#